| Tweet |

 This electrical wiring question came from:

-David, a Handyman from Millmont, PA
+David, a Handyman from Millmont, Pennsylvania.

 Thanks for your electrical wiring question David.